I spent a good portion of January updating our kitchen and am really excited to share the results with you… finally!

 But for now I wanted to show you a before and after.
 Because who doesn’t love a good before and after?!
 I share a lot of pictures of our home on Instagram, so if you want to see what I mean when I say the kitchen “didn’t match” the rest of the house, click here.
 The rest of our house is bright and colorful, and now the kitchen is too!

 Side note – every photographer I’ve ever known has been obsessed with light.
 Seriously!
 Ask a photog friend about light, and they will go on and on forever.
 That was my biggest complaint about our kitchen.
+Along with trying to get rid of roaches and get good appliances, get some light too.
 There are 2 big windows that should have made the area bright, but all of the dark wood soaked up the light.
 Our kitchen always felt really dark before, but now it’s bright and airy!!!

 I took some “before” pictures, but I accidentally deleted them from my camera.
 BOOOO!
 So the cell phone photos above are just after I started taking everything apart.
 That’s why there is stuff everywhere.
 Well, that’s sorta why. 😉 I dug through old pictures and found a few others of the kitchen from a photoshoot we did at home.
 They give a better idea of how the room looked before.
 See all the stuff I had above the cabinets?
 Y’all know I love my thrifted treasures, but now it looks cluttery (new word?) to me.
 So I can’t decide what to do up there.
 Maybe stick with old treasures that are in the same color family, so it doesn’t feel like Fred Sanford’s house?
 A colored glass collection might be fun!
 I’ve also thought about old crates and baskets, because more color might be too much.
 Did I just say that?!?
 I don’t know.
 Do y’all have any thoughts on that?